 There are several ways you can naturally whiten your child’s teeth.
 Here are four quick tips for getting the results you’re looking for using items you may already have at home.

-- Use hydrogen peroxide: Hydrogen peroxide is a natural bleaching agent that can remove your child’s teeth stains.
+- Use hydrogen peroxide: Hydrogen peroxide is a natural bleaching agent that can whiten tooth color.
 It can also kill bacteria that contribute to tooth decay.
 However, this needs to be closely monitored by a parent to ensure proper dosing.

 - Eat more fruits and vegetables: High-fiber fruits and vegetables can work to remove surface stains on your child’s teeth.
 Some fresh produce is also an excellent source of calcium and other minerals and vitamins that are excellent for overall tooth health.